-Kate Sekula is currently a graduate student at the University of Connecticut and is pursuing a Ph.D. in music theory and history.
-Her proposed dissertation topic is: “Utilizing Computer Programming to Analyze Post-tonal Music: Segmentation and Contour Analysis of Twentieth-Century Post-Tonal Music for Solo Flute.”
-Kate holds a B.S. in music education and a B.A. in flute performance from Lebanon Valley College and a M.M. in flute performance from George Mason University where she studied with Ms. Judith Lapple.
-Recently, she has presented papers for the New York Chapter of the American Musicological Association (in joint with the North American British Music Association) and for the International Network of Alternative Academia’s symposium entitled: “Awe, Wonder and Passion: Music and the Creation of Meaning.”
+Dr. Kate Sekula holds a Ph.D. in music theory and history from the University of Connecticut.
+Her dissertation topic was: “Utilizing Computer Programming to Analyze Post-tonal Music: Segmentation and Contour Analysis of Twentieth-Century Post-Tonal Music for Solo Flute.”
+She holds a B.S. in music education and a B.A. in flute performance from Lebanon Valley College and a M.M. in flute performance from George Mason University where she studied with Ms. Judith Lapple.
+Most recently, she presented papers on computing and post-tonal music analysis at the Oklahoma Music Theory Round Table and the Graduate Association of Musicology und Theory (GAMUT).

-Ph.D in Music Theory and History, University of Connecticut, currently ABD.
+Ph.D, Music Theory and History, University of Connecticut, 2014.

-Master of Music in Flute Performance, George Mason University, 2003
+Master of Music, Flute Performance, George Mason University, 2003

 "We are what we repeatedly do.
 Excellence then, is not an act, but a habit." -Aristotle